Your Must Have Guide To Planting For The Australian Summer Climate

 Planting for shade

-Adding shade to a sunny backyard will ensure you can use your garden all year round.
-On a sweltering day, heat absorbing surfaces exposed to the sun, like concrete, pavers, or dark man-made materials are likely to raise the ambient temperature of your garden.
-Offset the heat by planting trees, shrubs and vines that will increase shade and lower the ambient temperature.
+On a sweltering day, heat absorbing surfaces exposed to the sun like concrete, pavers, or dark man-made materials are likely to raise the ambient temperature of your garden.
+This is why adding shade to a sunny backyard will ensure you can enjoy your garden all year round.
+Offset the heat absorbing surfaces by planting trees, shrubs and vines that will increase shade and lower the ambient temperature.

-Strategically-placed planting doesn’t just cool your garden, but your home, too.
-With proper shading, you can reduce your reliance on air conditioning in the warmer months.
-Aim for trees with dense foliage – the size of the tree will depend on the size of your yard.
-You can also plant tall shrubs in pots on your patio, plant short shrubs and flowers to cast shade on walkways, and place an arbour in your yard and train a vine up the structure.
-The goal should be to create pockets of shade rather than shade the entire yard.
+Planning your garden with strategically-placed fauna doesn’t just cool your garden, but it actually keeps your home cool, too.
+Proper outdoor shading can also reduce your reliance on air conditioning in the summer months.
+Aim to plant trees with dense foliage and remember to choose trees that fit the size of your yard.
+If you want to cast shadow on your patio, plant tall shrubs in a few pots, and if you want to cast some shade on walkways, plant short shrubs and flowers or install an arbour and plant a wine throughout it.
+To summarise, we recommend making the goal to create pockets of shade rather than throwing the entire yard into shade.

 We hope you found this article helpful in planting for an Australian climate.